kylepollina/snake.py/README.md

 # snake.py
-Snake game made with Python
+Snake game made with Python and Pygame